|The University of Adelaide||Home | Faculties & Divisions | Search|

 Sonia Masciantonio PhD – An Ethnography of a parent-infant psychiatric facility.
 Co-supervisor Dr Susan Hemer (Anthropology) - completed.

 Dr Felicity Ng PhD – Depression and palliative care.
 Co-supervisors A/Professor Greg Crawford (Medicine/Mary Potter Hospice) and Dr Rajan Nagesh (Psychiatry) - graduated with Dean's Commendation.

 Melissa Opolski PhD – Psychological aspects of surgery for obesity.
 Co-supervisor Professor Gary Wittert (Medicine)

 Gigetta Salamone-Violi PhD – User satisfaction in an inpatient psychiatric mental health unit.
 Co-supervisor Professor Helen Winefield (Psychology)

 Carly Sutherland Master of Psychology (Clinical)/PhD - Knowledge, Skills, Abilities and Other characteristics of rural and urban psychologists.
 Co-supervisor Professor Helen Winefield (Psychology)

 Dr Melanie Turner PhD – Support for parents of neonates.
-Co-supervisor Professor Helen Winefield (Psychology/Psychiatry)
+Co-supervisor Professor Helen Winefield (Psychology/Psychiatry) - graduated.